Book Title: Sanctuary Bay

 ●Book Cover: 5/5 It's really quite beautiful.

 ●The Feels: 4/5 Not a lot of gushy type feels but more like WTF is going on kind of feels.

 ●Sex Factor: There is a lot of talk of sex (but, no explicit sex scenes) and I believe this is more appropriate for older teens.

-●Ending: 4.5/5 a bit of a nail biter, but I felt something was missing.
-Cliffhanger: Not exactly, but I believe there is the possibility for a sequel, though.
+●Ending: 4.5/5 a bit of a nail-biter, but I felt something was missing.
+Cliffhanger: Not exactly, but I believe there is the possibility of a sequel, though.

 Will I continue the series: If there is one, then yeah I will.

 In this genre-bending YA thriller, will Sarah Merson's shiny new prep school change her life forever or bring it to a dark and sinister end?